observepoint/github-actions-integration/README.md

 3. **Repository Dispatch**: Upon completion, ObservePoint triggers your callback workflow via GitHub repository dispatch event
 4. **Process Results**: Your callback workflow handles the results and can notify your team

+> ⚠️ **Important**: To ensure proper access control, customers must contact ObservePoint customer support to provide their GitHub organization name for whitelisting before using this integration.

 ---

 ## 📋Prerequisites